 Yes, I did say Free Things To Do in Porto, with kids!
 We had a wonderful time visiting Porto, Portugal (aka Oporto).
-We will have to tell you all about our adventures in another post.
-We were so thrilled to find so many free activities for the kids, we thought we would dedicate an entire post just to that.
+It was so thrilling to find so many free activities for the kids, we thought we would dedicate an entire post just to that.
 I am sure there are more free activities out there, but we didn’t have time to enjoy them all.

 10 Free Things To Do In Porto With Kids

 The Atlantic Ocean